 Make a Referral

-To make a referral to our residential treatment programs, please complete this Admissions Application.
+To make a referral to our residential treatment programs, please download and complete this residential referral form.

 For referrals to the Men’s Program, please email an application to: firstname.lastname@example.org

 For referrals to the Latinas y Niños Center, please email an application to: email@example.com.

 No person will be denied admission to Casa Esperanza, Inc. programs solely on the basis of race, ethnicity, national origin, ancestry, religion, gender, sexual orientation, age, or illness, prescribed medications including methadone or suboxone maintenance regimes, or the fact that she/he has been terminated by another treatment program, withdrew from treatment against clinical advice on a prior occasion, relapsed from earlier treatment, or filed a grievance regarding an action or decision of the program.

 Our programs and services enable each individual to transform their life.
 Casa Esperanza’s integrated care model provides culturally competent, person-centered, trauma-informed evidence based approaches to treating individuals and families with substance use and co-occurring mental health disorders.
 By providing the vital aftercare, the agency works to end the cycle of addiction one family at a time and keeps families in recovery connected.
 Casa Esperanza is a recognized leader in developing holistic approaches to substance abuse treatment, with a reputation for having caring, highly skilled substance abuse counselors and other service providers.
 We now operate a residential treatment facility for 29 men; a residential treatment facility for 20 women and their children; 23 units of Supportive Housing for individuals and families; and a Relapse Prevention and Outpatient Services program, which provide aftercare services for individuals and families in recovery, through a Person-Centered Health Home serving Latino families affected by homelessness, addiction, serious mental illness (SMI), and chronic disease.